benwiley4000/react-responsive-audio-player/README.md

 A web app where users can explore curated popular podcasts and schedule queues of podcasts to listen to in the browser.

 #### How is Cassette used?
-Instead of using Cassette's default UI, Owltail's player UI is all custom-built.
+Instead of using Cassette's default UI, OwlTail's player UI is all custom-built.
 It relies on a page-level `PlayerContextProvider` to provide media data and functionality.
 The control UI at the bottom of the screen features some controls which don't even exist in the default Cassette UI, like a playback rate control, and buttons for skipping back and forward by 30 second intervals; even though Cassette doesn't provide this UI, its callbacks make it simple to implement this sort of behavior.
 The progress bar, although featuring custom UI, relies on the `MediaProgressBar` helper from the `@cassette/components` package, which is designed to work well with both mouse and touch devices.

 The UI in the rest of the app is synced with the player via the `PlayerContextProvider` wrapper, so that the currently-playing podcast will always display as such when encountered in the queue or a podcast listing.